paolofraz/MultiAgentsSystems2020/README.md

 ## setup

 This project depends on the openai hide and seek repository, which is built on the Mujoco physics engine.
 To run the project, follow the installation instructions at https://github.com/openai/multi-agent-emergence-environments

+## running

+To run an example, type the following command in the console:

+bin/examine.py examples/hide_and_seek_quadrant.jsonnet examples/hide_and_seek_quadrant.npz